 - Non-cash Expenses are added to PBIT when approach is relatively less conservative.

 - Tax deducted from above because they are also confirmed payments.

 We just need to plug in the following figures in the calculator.

-Non-cash expenses means expenses present in the income statement but not paid in cash.
-For example, depreciation, amortization, provisions etc are deducted from income statement but are not paid in cash.
+Non- Cash Expenses – Non-cash expenses mean expenses present in the income statement but not paid in cash.
+For example, depreciation, amortization, provisions, etc., are deducted from the income statement but are not paid in cash.

-Interest expense can be easily found out from the face of income statement.
+Interest Expense – Interest expense can be easily found out from the face of the income statement.